R-van-Bakel/Multi-Summaries/README.md

       - The first positional parameter is the path to the nt-triples to be processed.
     - Flags
       - `--skipRDFlists`: This flag specifies whether RDF lists should be ignored.
 This may be useful, as RDF-lists, due to their chain-like structure, can lead to very deep summaries.
+      - `--skip_literals`: This flag specifies whether triples with literal values should be ignored.
       - `--types_to_predicates`: This flag specifies whether triples of the type `<subject> <rdf:type> <object>` should be encoded as `<subject> <object> "_:rdfTypeNode"`.
       - `--laundromat`: This flag should be set only for the LODlaundromat dataset, since it uses a (rudimentary) trig file.
 - `bisimulator`: This program computes the partition refinement over the vertex set of the input graph.
 It also generates the "refines" edges between subsequent partitions of the refinement process.